arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/index.markdown

 **English:**

-The ID reference for the Digital Object Licence is not a controlled vocabulary in the narrow sense, but rather part of the self-created and self-compiled license model.
-However, since the other controlled vocabularies are all assigned to IDs, the individual licenses should also be assigned to an arkumu.nrw internal ID.
+The ID reference for the Digital Object License is not a controlled vocabulary in the strict sense, but rather part of the custom license model developed within arkumu.nrw.
+Since all other controlled vocabularies are assigned unique IDs, each license here is also assigned an internal arkumu.nrw ID for consistency and traceability.
 <br/>
 <br/>